hannahfryer/TopDEG-pipeline/README.md

 - **`pvalue`**: Raw p-values representing the statistical significance of the differential expression.
 - **`padj`**: Adjusted p-values

-Here's an updated version of the "Running the Script" and "Output" section for each script in the repository, tailored to their specific functionalities:

----

 ### **1. DEG Analysis and Interactive Volcano Plot**

 #### Running the Script